Dummyapt/Dummyapt/README.md

 - 👀 I’m interested in Java programming and administrating servers
 - 👯 I’m looking to collaborate with others
 - ⚡ Fun fact: I love classical music
+- ⚡ Another fun fact: I like helping others with problems related to programming and servers

 ### Connect with me: